crcastle/socks-on-render/README.md

+Run Tailscale on Render!

+This expands upon the [userspace networking](https://tailscale.com/kb/1112/userspace-networking/) feature provided by Tailscale and the kb articles they published about how to use Tailscale on a "serverless" provider like [Heroku](https://tailscale.com/kb/1107/heroku/) or [Google Cloud Run](https://tailscale.com/kb/1108/cloudrun/).

 You'll need at least two computers connected to your Tailscale network.
 One of them will be the application we deploy to Render.
 The other can be something like your local development machine.